GSK-Biostatistics/neo4cdisc/README_install.md

 ## Install python virtual environment

 - Open command/terminal window
-- Change location to your local (path)/GitHub/neo4cdisc folder.
+- Change location to your local ```(path)/GitHub/neo4cdisc``` folder.
-- Execute: *python -m venv ./venv*
+- Execute: ```python -m venv ./venv```
-- Execute: .\venv\Scripts\activate
+- Execute: ```.\venv\Scripts\activate```

-N.B!
-Always make sure you are in the activated virtual environment

-1. pip install -r requirements.txt
+- Execute: ```pip install -r requirements.txt```
-2. (You should be prompted to sign in to github via browser, if the repository is private)
+- (You should be prompted to sign in to github via browser, if the repository is private)
-3. Note.
+- Note.
 Might need to upgrade pip and redo the install, use message from installer:
   (path_to_your_local_install)/neo4cdisc/venv/scripts/python.exe -m pip install --upgrade pip

-N.B!
-Keep an eye on the progress bar for when Pycharm updates indices
+&ensp;&thinsp;&ensp;&thinsp;&ensp;&thinsp;Note.
+Always make sure you are in the activated virtual environment when executing pip commands.

 # Pycharm
+Note.
+Keep an eye on the Pycharm progress bar so that Pycharm has completed updating indices etc. before trying to run any program.

 ### Configure python interpreter to the one you just created
 - Configure python interpreter for running scripts